ricomariani/CG-SQL-author/docs/user_guide/10_schema_management.md

 * the deployable region boundaries are preventing Feature 1 regions from using Feature 2 regions in an ad hoc way (i.e. you can't cheat by taking a direct dependency on something inside a different feature), but both Features can use Core
 * Feature 3 doesn’t use Core but Core will still be in Master Deployment 2 due to Feature 1

-Note that the deployable regions for Feature 1, 2, and 3 aren't actually deployed alone, but they are adding enforcement that makes the features cleaner
+>NOTE: deployable regions for Feature 1, 2, and 3 aren't actually
+>deployed alone, but they are adding enforcement that makes the features
+>cleaner

 Because of how upgrades work, “Core” could have its own upgrader.
 Then when you create the upgrader for Master Deployment 1 and 2, you can specify “exclude Core” in which case those tables are assumed to be updated independently.
 You could create as many or as few independently upgrade-able things with this pattern.
 Because regions are not allowed to "peek" inside of a deployable region, you can reorganize your logical regions without breaking other parts of the schema.

 #### Private Regions

 The above constructs create a good basis for creating and composing regions, but a key missing aspect is the ability to hide internal details in the logical groups.
 This becomes increasingly important as your desire to modularize schema grows; you will want to have certain parts that can change without worrying about breaking others and without fear that there are foreign keys and so forth referring to them.

 To accomplish this, CQL provides the ability to compose schema regions with the optional `private` keyword.
 In the following example there will be three regions creatively named `r1`, `r2`, and `r3`.
 Region `r2` consumes `r1` privately and therefore `r3` is not allowed to use things in `r1` even though it consumes `r2`.
 When creating an upgrade script for `r3` you will still need (and will get) all of `r2` and `r1`, but from a visibility perspective `r3` can only directly depend on `r2`.

 ```sql
 @declare_schema_region r1;